If pregnant women or new moms seek your guidance about the GUARDIAN Study, please refer them to our website to learn more about the study.

 The testing is free and does not require an extra blood draw.

 We will offer the testing at no cost to families, and no insurance is needed.
-The testing is done using the dried blood spot from standard newborn screening so no additional blood is drawn and there will be no harm or pain to the newborn.
+The testing is done using the dried blood spot from standard newborn screening.
+Because no additional blood is drawn, there will be no harm or pain to the newborn baby.

 We will screen for a panel of conditions.